Arghajit47/playwright-pulse/README.md

 import { defineConfig, devices } from '@playwright/test';
 import * as path from 'path';

-// Optional: Define where the final report JSON should go const PULSE_REPORT_DIR = path.resolve(__dirname, 'pulse-report-output'); // Example: a directory in your project root
+// Define where the final report JSON and HTML should go const PULSE_REPORT_DIR = path.resolve(__dirname, 'pulse-report-output'); // Example: a directory in your project root

 export default defineConfig({